dominicshaw/dotnet-publish-error/README.md

 # dotnet-publish-error

-clone project and go to command line at the root and enter
+clone project and go to command line at the the project level (1 deeper than sln) and enter
 ```
 dotnet publish PublishError.csproj /p:OutputPath=c:\temp_pub\ -p:PublishProfile=ClickOnceProfile
 ```